-Silkies – Silkies are bantam, mini chickens that have fluffy, fur like feathers, making them feel more like a cat than a chicken.
+Silkies are bantam, mini chickens that have fluffy, fur like feathers, making them feel more like a cat than a chicken.
 They have feathered feet, feathered crests, they often just look like a round puff ball!
 Silkies are also very calm and friendly.
-Well known for their mothering abilities, they will spend a lot of time being broody which can cut down on their laying, but they will hatch and mother pretty much any kind of egg you give them.
+Well known for their mothering abilities, they will spend a lot of time being broody which can cut down on their laying.
+But they will hatch and mother pretty much any kind of egg you give them, which can be a fun activity.
 When they are laying, you can expect 3-4 small eggs per week.
-Silkies come in a large variety of colors including white, buff, black, blue, brown Partridge, & mixes.
+Silkies come in a large variety of colors including white, buff, black, blue, brown Partridge, and mixes.
 A great choice for families with kids, children always love these friendly, tiny, fluffy birds!

-Polish – probably one of the most unusual looking chicken breeds, everyone loves the looks of these guys!
+Probably one of the most unusual looking chicken breeds, everyone loves the looks of these guys!
 Polish chickens have huge poofs of feathers on their head and many have beards as well.
 Polish are friendly and quiet.
-They will almost always be at the bottom of the pecking order due to their docile nature, which makes them great pets, but keep an eye on them to make sure your other chickens aren’t picking on them.
+They will almost always be at the bottom of the pecking order due to their docile nature, which makes them great pets.
+Keep an eye on them to make sure your other chickens aren’t picking on them.
 Their feather head poofs can get in the way of their vision, making them a little skiddish if you approach them from their blind spots.
-A couple times per year, we trim the feathers in their field of vision and that helps calm them down a bit.
-My Polish girls are some of the first to greet me and remind me of my cat because they always seem to be under my feet, weaving between my legs lol.
+A couple of times per year, we trim the feathers in their field of vision and that helps calm them down a bit.
+My Polish girls are some of the first to greet me and remind me of my cat.
+They always seem to be under my feet, weaving between my legs!
 They are not great egg layers, but will lay 2-3 smallish-medium size white eggs.

-Cochin – Cochins are adorable, round, and fluffy.
+Cochins are adorable, round, and fluffy.
 They have fluffy feet and a round, fluff ball tail.
 They have sweet, calm personalities and are very friendly.
 Cochins come in both large standard & small bantam size.
-One of our cochins is a bantam mottled Cochin, as soon as one of us sits down in the chairs in the backyard, she RUNS (and sometimes flies) straight at us to come sit on our lap.
+One of our cochins is a bantam mottled Cochin.
+As soon as we sit down in the lawn chairs, she RUNS (and sometimes flies) straight at us to come sit on our lap.
 She likes to perch on the chair arm, or settle into our lap, or sometimes climb up to our shoulder.
 Cochins do tend to go broody a lot and make excellent mothers.
 When they are not broody, you can expect 3-5 medium light brown eggs per week.

-Barred Plymouth Rock – One of the most popular chicken breeds in America for small scale farmers, for good reason.
+One of the most popular chicken breeds in America for small scale farmers, for good reason.
 Gorgeous black & white striping on their feathers and a large, round body make them a stunning bird.
-Their personality is equally stunning – very sweet, friendly, gentle and curious.
-They are excellent natural foragers and will happily spend the day ridding your yard of insects.
+Their personality is equally stunning – very sweet, friendly, gentle, and curious.
+They are excellent natural foragers and will happily spend the day eating the pests in your yard.
 They are very hardy New England birds and excellent layers, 5-6 large brown eggs per week.
-Our first Plymouth Rock lived over 7 years and still laid occasionally even at her very advanced age!
+Our first Plymouth Rock lived over 9 years and still laid occasionally even at her very advanced age!

 Buffs make excellent mothers but are not overly broody like Silkies and Cochins.
 You can expect 5-6 large, light brown eggs per week.
 We let our Buff hatch out several clutches of chicks and she was an amazing mother – she was also really patient with the human children who were fascinated with the whole hatching/chick raising process.
 Many mother hens are fiercely protective of their nest and will peck at you when you go near them, but our Buff was always very sweet and gentle.

-Easter Eggers – These are not technically a breed, but are a type of chicken that has the blue egg laying gene.
+These are not technically a purebred breed, they are a type of mixed breed chicken that has the blue egg laying gene.
 They don’t conform to any prescribed breed standards, so they can come in a huge variety of colors and feather patterns.
 Most Easter Eggers have muffs (a bushy beard) and ear tuffs (the only time ear hair is cute!).
-Most Easter Eggers are docile, friendly and quiet so they are a pleasure to have around, and as a bonus they will lay 4-6 beautiful, large, eggs per week in shades of brown, pink, blue, or green (each chicken will lay her own color egg every time depending on how dominant her blue egg gene is, she won’t lay a different color egg every day).
+Most Easter Eggers are docile, friendly, and quiet so they are a pleasure to have around.
+As a bonus they will lay 4-6 beautiful, large eggs per week in shades of brown, pink, blue, or green.
+Each chicken will lay her own color egg every time depending on how dominant her blue egg gene is, she won’t lay a different color egg every day.
 We have had several Easter Eggers, laying lovely pale blue eggs, greenish-blue eggs, and light turquoise eggs.